nalivayev/florentine-abbot/docs/en/naming.md

 **Congratulations!
 You've just laid the foundation of your future professional archive.**

 ### What’s next?
-How the system will grow with you
+How the archive structure will grow with you

-This simplified system is not a dead end.
+This simplified approach is not a dead end.
 It’s a full-fledged core that you will gradually extend as your archive and needs grow.

 | When you need... | What to add | Example |
 |:-|:-|:-|